mrbazzan/scraper/README.md

 - run "python main.py" in the command prompt

-PS: It should take about 25 minutes.
+PS: It takes a while to get the answer.